-We took a stroll along Hamilton Terrace down to the marina and ended our walk as tradition dictates at a waterfront cafe with the usual reward of coffee, tea and generous slice of cake.
-A benefit of finishing a walk at a town is the availability of bus services, so we were able to jump on a bus to return to Pembroke.
-It was an interesting journey as the bus travelled down winding country lanes and manoeuvred a few very narrow sections.
+We took a stroll along Hamilton Terrace down to the marina and ended this walk at a waterfront cafe.
+A benefit of finishing a walk at a town is the availability of bus services, so we were able to jump on a bus for the return to Pembroke.

 After originally having doubts about walking each side of the Milford Haven waterway due to the generally unfavourable reviews in some guides, we are glad we went ahead and walked the whole stretch, experiencing a different side of Pembrokeshire.
-Even though some parts are heavily industrialised when walking around the boundaries of these sites it can seem at times like a walk through countryside.
-In parts the industry is well screened by clever positioning of the path trail, as shown on this Strava tracking app record of our walk.
+Even though some parts are heavily industrialised, it can seem at times like a walk through countryside as the industry is well screened by clever positioning of the path trail.

 The last two walks though outside of the National Park area, had interesting aspects of nature, industry and history along the way.
 This walk of 2 parts about 12 miles distance brings our total now completed on Pembrokeshire’s Coast Path trail to 68 miles.
 Only 118 miles to go!

 One thought on “Pembrokeshire Coast ~ Walk 14.
 Pembroke to Milford Haven”

 Another interesting walk with the added bonus of great historical facts along the way.